renatoaraujo/slim-skeleton/README.md

 Simple skelleton for PHP [Slim Framework](https://github.com/slimphp/Slim) I did for myself.

 Not finished but any help are welcome :)
+Working currently in better router and database layer.

 1.
 Clone the repo into your PATH